 THE THIRD MAN is a fine film with all contributors at the top of their form.
 It is an entertaining movie, indeed Greene would doubtless have placed the novella in the category of one his “entertainments” to distinguish it from his more literary works.
 Sixty-five-years on and it will reward those who enjoy the storytelling of the era and insistent zither music.

-Perthians are currently able to see the film on the big screen in a sparkling digital 4K copy.
-It is touring here as part of David Stratton’s Great Britain Retro Film Fest.
-The film’s cinematographer Robert Krasker was raised in Western Australia.
-When he won an Oscar for his work on THE THIRD MAN he became the first Australian cinematographer to do so.
+NOTE: This review was written specifically for a 2017 event in which a digital 4K version of THE THIRD MAN was screened at the Windsor Cinema in Nedlands as part of David Stratton’s Great Britain Retro Film Fest.
+The film’s cinematographer Robert Krasker was raised here in Western Australia.
+When he won an Oscar for his work on THE THIRD MAN, he became the first Australian cinematographer to do so.